garrandall/popular-music-data/tracks/redbone-childish-gambino.md

 Niggas creepin' (They be creepin')
 They gon' find you (They gon' find you)
-Gon' catch you sleepin' (Gon' catch you sleepin', put your hands up now, baby) Ooh, now stay woke
+Gon' catch you sleepin' (Gon' catch you sleepin', put your hands up now, baby) Oh, now stay woke
 Niggas creepin'
 Now, don't you close your eyes
-But stay woke, ooh
+But stay woke, oh
 Niggas creepin' (They gon' find you!)
 They gon' find you
-Gon' catch you sleepin', ooh
+Gon' catch you sleepin', oh
 Now stay woke
 Niggas creepin'
 Now, don't you close your eyes